nikolai2111/Electronic_load_DL24/README.md

 For now, this is my personal fork.
 - I do not plan to maintain it
-- I do not plan to create binaries/installers for it
+- I do not plan to create binaries/installers for it (although it's probably easy since the original author has already set up Github Actions for it, so I might look into it at some point)
-- PRs are welcome, but I will likely not try to fix bugs myself that do not affect my own use of the application The changes I have made were created with a lot of trial and error since python is not a language I know.
+- PRs are welcome, but I will likely not try to fix bugs myself that do not affect my own use of the application

+The changes I have made were created with a lot of trial and error since python is not a language I know.
 Basically, I have no idea what I am doing here.